 Above is a photo of REKNEW staff testing new apps and hardware with a consultant with lived experience of complex communication needs, her communication partner and the engineers who are developing the technology.

-REKNEW Projects include a very diverse group of individuals.
-Our collaborative team includes professionals across the country with expertise in speech-language pathology, occupational therapy, psychology, special education, public health, neurology & neurophysiology, computer science, engineering, systems science and experts who live with complex communication needs.
+The REKNEW Projects team is a very diverse group of individuals.
+Our collaborative team includes professionals across the country with expertise in speech-language pathology, occupational therapy, psychology, special education, public health, neurology and neurophysiology, computer science, engineering and systems science, as well as experts who live with complex communication needs.

-We work within the Institute on Disability and Development and the University Center for Excellence in Developmental Disabilities within the Department of Pediatrics at OHSU.
+We work within the Institute on Development and Disability and the University Center for Excellence in Developmental Disabilities within the Department of Pediatrics at OHSU.

-- We specialize in addressing communication needs of children and adults with developmental, acquired and/or neurodegenerative disabilities.
+- We specialize in addressing the communication needs of children and adults with developmental, acquired and/or neurodegenerative disabilities.

 - We believe in the tenets of the Communication Bill of Rights and support individuals and their families to reach their highest potential for communication and participation.

 - We believe in a functional approach to communication intervention.

-- Our research is based on the principles of Augmentative and Alternative Communication (AAC) and Participatory Action Research which includes people with lived experience of complex communication needs and their partners.
+- Our research is based on the principles of augmentative and alternative communication (AAC) and participatory action research, with a focus on including people with lived experience of complex communication needs and their families.